polimi-ispl/icpr2020dfdc/README.md

 We participate as **ISPL** team on [Kaggle Deepfake Detection Challenge](https://www.kaggle.com/c/deepfake-detection-challenge/).
 With this implementation, we reached the 43th position over 2116 teams (*top 2%*) on the [private leaderboard](https://www.kaggle.com/c/deepfake-detection-challenge/leaderboard).

+This repository is currently under mantainance, feel free to notify us any lack by opening an issue.
 ## Getting started

 ### Prerequisites